-If you think you may have come in contact with the sap oil contained in these poison ivy, poison oak, and poison sumac plants (urishol), wash the affected part of your skin.
-Do this within 15 minutes after contact, using water or preferably, soap and water.
+If you think you may have come in contact with the sap oil (called urushiol) contained in poison ivy, poison oak, or poison sumac plants, wash the affected part of your skin.
+Do this within 15 minutes after contact.
+Use water or preferably, soap and water.
 Undress, and wash your clothes and gear as soon as you can.
 Be sure to wash any pet that was with you.
 Taking these steps can help prevent spreading sap oil to someone else.
-If you have a rash, but are not sure if it is from one of these plants, consult with your health care provider.
+If you have a rash, but are not sure if it is from one of these plants, see your healthcare provider.

-Don’t scratch or scrub your rash, even if the itching is severe.
+Don’t scratch or scrub your rash.
+Not even if the itching is severe.
 Scratching can lead to infection.

-Use antihistamines that are taken by mouth (such as diphenhydramine).
-You can buy these at the drugstore.
-Talk to your health care provider or pharmacist for more information on oral antihistamines.
+Use antihistamines that are taken by mouth.
+These include diphenhydramine.
+You can buy these at the pharmacy.
+Talk to your healthcare provider or pharmacist for more information on oral antihistamines.

-Use over-the-counter treatments on your skin, such as cortisone, compresses of Burow’s solution, and calamine lotion.
+Use over-the-counter treatments on your skin.
+These include cortisone and calamine lotion.

 A mild rash may become red, swollen, and itchy.
 The rash may form a line on your skin where you brushed against the plant.
 If you have a severe rash, your itching may worsen.
 And your rash may blister and ooze.
 If this happens, seek medical care.
 The fluid from your blisters will not make your rash spread.
 With or without medical care, your rash may last up to 3 weeks.
 In the future, try to avoid coming in contact with these plants.